 - Internal Medicine Doctors: Specialize in adult healthcare and chronic disease management.

-- Family Medicine Doctors: Treat patients of all ages, making them ideal for families.
+- Family Medicine Doctors: Provide care across all age groups, making them ideal for entire families.

 Doctor vs. Primary Care Physician: Key Differences Explained